- What is the difference between on-campus and off-campus housing?

 You can still be involved in student activities on campus even if you do not live on-campus.
 Off-Campus and Commuter Student Services also oversees the Off-Campus Community Leaders Program, which is a network of students who live off-campus and help build community amongst off-campus students.
 For more information on the Off-Campus Community Leaders you can visit the Student Staff Page or call us at (860)486-8006.

 - My research has ended at UConn in February, I would like to return home to ____, Can I walk away from my lease since I will not be here?

 Yes, and No. You cannot walk away from a lease, ever.
 It is a legally binding document and there are legal consequences for doing so.
 You can however speak with your property manager about possibly paying an “early termination fee” or finding someone to take over your lease for the remaining months you are not there.
 Be sure to have open communication with your property manager and your roommates if you have any, this way there will be no confusion if you do decide to return home early.

 - I am no longer getting along with my roommate so I have decided to move out and sign a lease at another apartment complex.
 Am I still responsible for my lease even though I am not getting along with them?

 Yes!
 You can never walk away from a legal contract.
 A lease is your commitment to the property owner, not just your roommate, to being financially responsible for your portion of the rent.
 You should try your best to work things out with your roommate before you take the next steps of moving out and you should never sign another lease somewhere else before making sure, you are no longer legally committed to your current lease.
-Please speak with the staff in Off-Campus Student Services to make sure you are taking the proper steps as well as advice on roommate mediation and subletting.
+Please speak with the staff in Off-Campus and Commuter Student Services to make sure you are taking the proper steps as well as advice on roommate mediation and subletting.

 If you have any questions about living off-campus or commuting to UConn, please contact our office at 860-486-8006.